tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Examples

-dwc:geodeticDatum="epsg:4326": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:geodeticDatum matches an unambiguous alphanumeric CRS or datum code value in bdq:sourceAuthority"
+dwc:geodeticDatum="epsg:4326": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:geodeticDatum matches an unambiguous alphanumeric CRS or datum code value in the bdq:sourceAuthority"

-dwc:geodeticDatum="7030": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:geodeticDatum doesn't match values in bdq:sourceAuthority, 1730 (EPSG:1730) is an ellipsoid not a datum"
+dwc:geodeticDatum="7030": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:geodeticDatum doesn't match values in the bdq:sourceAuthority, 1730 (EPSG:1730) is an ellipsoid not a datum"

 ### Use Cases